swaptacular/swpt-k8s-config/README.md

 records, so that they refer to the proper load balancer(s) in your cluster.
 Each Swaptacular node which you run in your cluster will have its own load balancer, with its own IP address.
-To obtain the load balancer's IP address, you may run `kubectl -n <node-namespace> get services`.
+To obtain the load balancer's IP address, you may run `kubectl -n <NODE-NAMESPACE> get services`.

 ## Delete your PGP private key (optional)